atlantidezign/copyman/docs/USAGE.md

 ---

 ### Menus
-Trough the **contextual menu** (right click) you have shortcuts to the main features of the application.
+Through the **contextual menu** (right click) you have shortcuts to the main features of the application.

 The **main menu** contains classical *View* actions, for  **Reload**, **Zoom** levels, **Full Screen** and **Minimize** switches; it also contains the *Help* submenu, with links to **About** panel, to **Instructions** panel, to **Copyman Website** and to **Atlantide Design Website**.